Dracentis/Monkland/README.md

 # Packet Formats
 This a temporal set up of the packet format.
 The Creature and Object packets could be combined.
 The sizes are not accurate.
+I tried an encapsulating approach to packets following the RW system.
+Realized and Abstract fields are separated.
+If you callm for example, Spear.Read.
+It will first all the fields up to PhysicalObject [PlayerCarryableItem-Weapon-Spear].

 Physical Object Packet
 | type  | field              | size (bytes) |